-Social scientist and animal advocate Jacy Reese analyzes the social forces leading us toward the downfall of animal agriculture, the technology making this change possible for the meat-hungry public, and the activism driving consumer demand for plant-based and cultured foods.
+Social scientist and animal advocate Jacy Reese analyze the social forces leading us toward the downfall of animal agriculture.
+First, he looks at the technology making this change possible.
+Next, he explores the activism driving consumer demand for plant-based and cultured foods.

-Reese contextualizes the issue of factory farming–the inhumane system of industrial agriculture that 95 percent of farmed animals endure–as part of humanity’s expanding moral circle.
-Humanity increasingly treats nonhuman animals, from household pets to orca whales, with respect and kindness, and Reese argues that farmed animals are the next step.
+Finally, Reese looks at the issue of factory farming as part of our expanding moral circle.
+We treat animals, from household pets to orca whales, with respect and kindness.
+Reese argues that farmed animals are the next step.

-The End of Animal Farming is not a scolding treatise or a prescription for an ascetic diet.
-Reese invites readers–vegan and non-vegan–to consider one of the most important and transformational social movements of the coming decades.
+The End of Animal Farming is not a prescription for a severe diet.
+Reese invites readers to consider one of the most important social movements of the coming decades.